-Identify specific protection, conflict, and "do no harm" concerns associated with the proposed activity design and present the mitigation strategies that will be used to safeguard activity participants and staff involved in, or receiving, emergency commodities, cash transfers, food vouchers, and/or essential complementary activities.
-Include attention to any heightened risk within the local context among specific population groups (e.g., women, girls, ethnic/social groups, disabled, etc.).
+Identify specific "do no harm" concerns related to protection, conflict, and sexual and gender-based violence associated with the proposed activity design and present the mitigation strategies that will be used to safeguard activity participants and staff involved in, or receiving, emergency commodities, cash transfers, food vouchers, and/or Essential Complementary Activities.
+Include attention to any heightened risk within the local context among specific population groups (e.g., women, girls, ethnic/social groups, disabled).
 Discuss what strategies will be employed to identify and mitigate the unintended but potential negative impacts of the activity on target communities and populations, both targeted and untargeted, including but not limited to gender based violence.
+Applicants should clearly state what their SGBV mitigation plan is and how they plan to address risks women may report facing within their households and what they will do to redress this situation.